Arushasatybay/cse15l-lab-reports/LabReport1.md

 ***

   8) ![Image](https://github.com/Arushasatybay/cse15l-lab-reports/blob/main/Screenshot%202024-01-15%20at%202.54.21%20PM.png?raw=true)
      * The working directory was `messages`.
      * I got the `en-us.txt` as an output because we put the file name `en-us.txt` as an argument for the `ls` command.
-The command returns the name of the file if  a file was used as an argument.
+The command returns the name of the file if  a file was used as an argument
      * It is not an error, it just confirms that in the current directory, such a file exists.

 ***

   9) ![Image](https://github.com/Arushasatybay/cse15l-lab-reports/blob/main/Screenshot%202024-01-15%20at%203.06.32%20PM.png?raw=true)